A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 Ultralytics offers different pretrained models to use as training baseline.
 The YOLOv11 model chosen was the YOLOv11s object detection model, since in our experiments the accuracy difference between the 's' and 'm' models was not significant, while the speed difference was noticeable.

+THe YOLO solution has to be trained using a dataset.
 The FSOCO dataset was used to train the model \cite{fsoco_2022}.
-This dataset provides over 10,000 annotated images for object detection.
-These annotation are high quality, since the dataset has quality assurance protocols, unlike the FSOCO Legacy dataset.
-The FSOCO Legacy contained a high number of very similar images since the teams usually provided images from the same video or the same track.
-The new FSOCO required that all the candidate dataset must have a low enough similarity score.
-Also, at least 50\% of the candidate data must be on-board footage of rules compliant tracks.
-The higher quality annotation and the low variability of the images entails a reduced training time.

-The dataset was divided between a 70\% training set, a 20\% validation set and a 10\% test set.
-The model was trained using the training set and the validation set was used to perform a hyperparameter search of the model.
-After the optimization, the test set was used to evaluate the overall performance.
 The best results were obtained at around 40 iterations and further training seemed to cause overfitting.
 To search the best combination for the 30 hyperparameters a genetic algorithm was used to optimize a fitness function defined as follows:

-The genetic algorithm optimzed this equation using a mutation of 90\% chance and 0.04 variation to create new children of the best parents from previous generations.
-After the optimization, the model performed a 0.93 mAP@0.5 as it is shown in figure \ref{fig:f1_curve}.
+The fitness function defined in Equation \ref{eq:fitness} assigns the dominant weight (0.8) to mAP\textsubscript{50:95}, which evaluates detection accuracy across IoU thresholds from 0.50 to 0.95 in steps of 0.05, penalizing detections with imprecise bounding boxes.
+Recall and mAP\textsubscript{50} each contribute 0.1, ensuring that the optimization does not sacrifice detection completeness or baseline localization quality.
+This weighting reflects the priority of tight spatial accuracy over mere detection presence, which is critical for downstream cone positioning: a detection that loosely overlaps a cone may count as correct at IoU 0.50 but fail at stricter thresholds, propagating localization error into the mapping and path planning modules.
+The genetic algorithm optimizes this function using a 90 percent mutation probability with 0.04 variation to generate new candidates from the best-performing parents of previous generations.